020monkey/LARRYCHATTER/README.md

 # LARRYCHATTER

 ## Introduction:
-Introducing a  super-stealthy extra sneaky Python-based C2 Framework that uses Twitter & Dropbox as a C2 Server.
+Introducing a Proof-of-Concept code for the Russian threat-group APT-29's HAMMERTOSS tDiscoverer malware.
-This project has been inspired by the Russian threat-group APT-29's own malware HAMMERTOSS tDiscoverer variant.
+While reading the excellent report by FireEye, I was impressed with the idea so much that I decided to create something like this and that was the birth of LARRYCHATTER.
+This concept, although nothing new, is not seen a lot especially with nation-state APTs like APT-29.
+The other I can think of is the Indian Patchwork team though I am sure there might be others too with the same trick up their sleeves.
 In fact, LARRYCHATTER is HAMMERTOSS Revenant.
-A Reincarnation.
-In pure Python.
-It's a lot similiar except that it's better.
+A Reincarnation in pure Python3.
+It's a lot similiar except that its better(maybe).

 ## A Simplified Block Diagram First:
 ![screenshot](LARRYCHATTER_Simplified_Block_Diagram.png)